About this Program

 - This is a professional atmosphere, an environment based on health care and research.
 You can walk down the hall and hear conversations about medicine, treatments, research.
 It's extremely professional.

-- There are opportunities for clinical placements at prominent laboratories.
+- There are opportunities for internship placements at prominent laboratories.
 We seek out the kind of company and location we're interested in, and the school makes the arrangements.